unraid/docs/docs/unraid-os/manual/shares.md

 split level limitation which forces each complete TV series to a single disk.
 This can force a new TV season to be placed on a disk which is almost full and result in out of space errors once new episodes completely fill the disk.
-The split level can\'t be increased to 3 because each individual movie would not be contained to a single disk.\
+The split level can't be increased to 3 because each individual movie would not be contained to a single disk.\
 \
 \